lloyd-patterson/milestone-project-1/README.md

 i will add detailed product info pages focusing on the techical specifications and benefits of each product, add a gallery of previous tuning and fabrication work completed

-add a calender of planned race events that can be booked for support